 Positive advances in gender equality are on the rise in the 21st century, and issues of blatant discrimination are less frequent.
 Nonetheless, there are still major inequities when it comes to the exposure and remuneration of female athletes.
 In Australia, women who participate in sport generally receive nominal recognition and inequitable payment in comparison to men.

-Some promising developments have been made in recent months, particularly in sports such as soccer and tennis.
+Some promising developments have been made, particularly in sports such as soccer and tennis.
 Football Federation Australia and Professional Footballers Australia announced an historic collective bargaining agreement in November 2019 that will give the Matildas a chance to earn the same pay as their male counterparts, the Socceroos.
-Meanwhile, Queensland tennis sensation and 2019 French Open champion Ash Barty capped off a stellar year in November by winning the Women’s Tennis Association Finals in China, pocketing $6.4 million – the biggest monetary prize in tennis history.
+Meanwhile, Queensland tennis sensation and 2019 French Open champion Ash Barty capped off a stellar 2019 by winning the Women’s Tennis Association Finals in China, pocketing $6.4 million – the biggest monetary prize in tennis history.

 Despite these success stories, research shows there are still many obstacles that prevent women from engaging in sport on a level playing field.
 As semi-professional athletes, women must either come from wealthy families who can support them financially, or hold down other jobs to generate income through the off-season.
 This reality leads to a cyclical problem for the commercialism of women’s sport, as sponsors typically want to fund an attractive commercial asset – a high-performing sports team.